securitytxt/security-txt/draft-foudil-securitytxt.md

 by the organization or sent to incorrect contacts, thus exposing possible security issues to third parties.

-Organizations SHOULD ensure that any this file and any resources such as web pages, email addresses and telephone numbers references by a "security.txt" file are kept current, are accessible, controlled by the organization, and are kept secure.
+Organizations SHOULD ensure that information in this file and any referenced resources such as web pages, email addresses and telephone numbers are kept current, are accessible, controlled by the organization, and are kept secure.

 ## Intentionally Malformed Files, Resources and Reports